yaybu/callsign/README.rst

 MiniDNS is designed primarily to be used by automated deployment systems, and provides a simple REST API for these systems.

+In general you should expect the following response codes on a successful request:

+ * GET requests return 200 on success
+ * PUT requests return 201 on success
+ * DELETE requests return 204 on success

 The resources available on the web port are:

 Root resource: /